perokvist/event-driven-architecture/index.md

 Due to the fact that events are ["Event-based State Transfer"](https://martinfowler.com/videos.html#many-meanings-event) events, not [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) events and common infrastructure is at-least-once delivery, idempotency on the consumer side becomes important as do order.

 Some of the variants above also push "problems" to the consumer side, like updating local state and manage checkpointing.
-The could also introduce 2PC, but in worse case handle the same event more than once.
+This could also introduce 2PC, but in worse case, handle/recive the same event more than once.

 ### Scaling writes